bensinober/rdfstore-js/README.md

 - Custom filter functions
 - Parallel execution where WebWorkers are available
 - Persistent storage using HTML5 LocalStorage in the browser version
-- Persistent storage using MongoDB in the Node.js version
+- Persistent storage using MongoDB or TingoDB in the Node.js version
 - Node.js HTTP server implementating the [SPARQL Protocol for RDF](http://www.w3.org/TR/rdf-sparql-protocol/) recommendation

 ## Documentation